 Nora Gupta, Staff Reporter

-Nora Gupta is a Chief Graphic Designer and an Athletics Section Editor for 'The Observatory' yearbook.
-She is also a Staff Reporter for 'The Science Survey.'
-Nora believes in artistic expression and writing sovereignty.
-She enjoys creative and informative writing as well as using her photographs to enhance her writing.
-Nora enjoys “painting a picture with words," following this mantra with a disciple's devotion.
-She loves to use imagery and refined rhetoric in her writing, along with giving character to the people, objects, or events that she writes about.
-Aside from her academic writing in school, Nora writes for her own amusement and creative expression by writing novellas, prose, and poetry.
-She views writing as a captivating form of art that allows her to explore a multitude of perspectives.
-Nora aspires to pursue a future as a writer or in a humanities field in college.
+Nora Gupta is an Editor-in-Chief and a Chief Graphic Designer for 'The Observatory' yearbook as well as a Staff Reporter for 'The Science Survey.’
+She is also an awarded and published student poet and the author of the upcoming chapbook Decipher the Smoke.
+She advocates for artistic expression and writing sovereignty while stressing the importance of “painting a picture with words," a mantra that she follows with a disciple's devotion.
+Nora loves to use imagery and refined rhetoric in her writing, along with giving character to the people, objects, or events that she writes about.
+She views journalism as a healthy (and vital) part of a community — allowing greater community transparency and personality.
+Nora aspires to pursue writing as a future career.

 Alexandra Ghile, Staff Reporter